AU-ExoMars/PCOT/mkdocs/docs/devguide/classes.md

 It's usually used for scalars but can also hold array data - internally ImageCubes (or parts of them) are converted into array Values for maths.
 If it does hold array data, the three elements must be the same shape.
+It's possible to create 1D vectors in an *expr* node using square brackets, and some functions and operations return such vectors.

 This type supports mathematical operations which propagate uncertainty and DQ.